linhtran1788/AHValidation/README.markdown

 This class provides two utility methods for performing validation against the length of NSString-valued properties:

+`+addRuleToObject:keyPath:minLength:maxLength:message:`

-`+addRuleToObject:keyPath:minLength:maxLength:message:` allows you to specify both upper and lower bounds on string length.
+This method allows you to specify both upper and lower bounds on string length.
 The two numeric parameters are taken as `NSNumber`s and are optional.
 If either of them is missing, it is not validated against.
 If both of them are missing, a run-time assertion is triggered.

+`+addNonemptyStringRuleToObject:keyPath:message:`

-`+addNonemptyStringRuleToObject:keyPath:message:` is a specialized method for attaching a rule requiring the string property to be non-empty.
-It is equivalent to calling the previous method with a minLength of 1 and a maxLength of nil.
+This is a specialized method for attaching a rule requiring the string property to be non-empty.
+It is equivalent to calling the previous method with a `minLength` of 1 and a `maxLength` of `nil`.

 ### AHNumericRangeRule